atakankarakastr/survey-form/README.md

    ```
 3. Open the `index.html` file in your browser to view the project.

-## Acknowledgments
+## Certification

-This project was created as part of the **FreeCodeCamp Responsive Web Design Certification**.
+This project is part of the **FreeCodeCamp Responsive Web Design Certification**.
 You can view my certification [here](https://www.freecodecamp.org/certification/atakankarakas/responsive-web-design).